colzela/Berkeley-CS189-Introduction-to-Machine-Learning/Implementing A Neural Network in NumPy/README.md

 # implementing a neural network in NumPy
+The code is in "hw2.ipynb" file and project requirement is in "hw2.pdf" file.
-In this project, I implement every part of a neural neteork in NumPy, which includes:
+In this project, I implement every part of a neural network in NumPy, which includes:
 1. The sigmoid and ReLU activation function;
 2. The logistic loss;
 3. The forward pass by iterayively doing matrix multiplication and non-linear activation,